hartwigmedical/actin/clinical/README.md

 source | Questionnaire | EHR or Questionnaire, depending on where the toxicity data originated from grade | 2 | Determined grade of toxicity

-N allergies
+N intolerances

 Field | Example Value | Details
 ---|---|---
-name | Pembrolizumab | Allergy
+name | Pembrolizumab | Name of intolerance doids | | if applicable
-category | Medication | Category of intolerance clinicalStatus | Active | Clinical applicability
-verificationStatus | Confirmed | Confirmation status
-criticality | High | Assigned criticality of intolerance
+category | Medication | Category of intolerance type | Allergy | 'Allergy', 'Side effect' or 'Not specified' clinicalStatus | Active | Clinical applicability verificationStatus | Confirmed | Confirmation status criticality | High | Assigned criticality of intolerance